DarrenOfficial/r0ro-skid-stonk-watcher/README.md

 # Stonk Market Bot

-Stock market bot is a bot for monitoring server status and spit it in to embed for the parent server
+Stock market bot is a bot for monitoring server usage/message.

 ## Dependencies